Introducing a new set of walks: Love Letters to London

 I’m fascinated by the way different people navigate and cope with life in this enormous city and so on some of these walks we will be accompanied by a special guest who will be able to give us new perspectives on this city to complement those of the writer around whom each walk is based.

 I can't wait to share more about these special walks in the coming weeks.
-The first walk in this series is to be Mrs Dalloway and it will be on 23d March 2019.
-There are more details coming very soon.
+The first walk in this series is in celebration of Mrs Dalloway and it will be on 13th April 2019.
+There are more details about it here.
 Do sign up to my email list to be first to be notified about new Experiences are they are released.